arpanadhikari1/FER/README.md

 Facial emotion recognition is the process of detecting human emotions from facial expressions.
 AI can detect emotions by learning what each facial expression means and applying that knowledge to the new information presented to it.
 ### Project Objectives
-- Detecting human faces from an image
+- Detecting all the human faces from an image
-- Building an Artificial Intelligence model for automatically recognizing facial emotion
+- Building an Artificial Intelligence model for automatically recognizing facial emotion of each person
 ## Files Description
 ### data/train.csv
 This file contains the raw training data in tabular format consisting of the following fields